dmatthams/statamic-gravatar/README.md

 # Statamic gravatar

-A simple statamic plugin for retrieving a members gravatar.
+A simple statamic plugin for retrieving a gravatar url from an e-mail address.

 ## Usage